q-viper/SmogDetection-1/PROJECT README.md

 The sudden appearance of smog and/or fog on the highway more often than not causes serious and sometimes fatal accidents.
 Smog is the main agent for severe air pollution.
 It can aggravate health problems including problems with breathing and sleeping, as well as it can inversely damage plants and forest cover.</br>

 ### Solution
-Monitoring, early smog detection and preventive action.
+Monitoring, early smog detection, and preventive action.
 By using traffic cameras and train a model to recognize the smog/fog patterns, we can automate the alert and send a notification promptly.
 When smog/fog appears, the system notifies drivers who are within specified range about an upcoming “obstacle”. </br>

 In any practical situation, other components need to be taken into consideration as well.
-For example, presence of flying birds and any type of material that will block camera view.
+For example, presence of flying birds and any type of material that will block the camera view.
 To identify the range of vision sensors need to be added to the solution.</br>

 ### Our approach
 There are plenty of existing solutions and advancements in computer vision.
 Our approach is to use Machine Learning Image Detection and train a CNN model.
-Smog Detection is a smog classification project, where images are arranged into two main cathegories: "Smog/Fog/NotClearlyVisible Highways" and "Clearly Visible Highways".</br>
+Smog Detection is a smog classification project, where images are arranged into two main categories: "Smog/Fog/NotClearlyVisible Highways" and "Clearly Visible Highways".</br>

 ### Project objective
 Smog is a byproduct of the global climate change scenario.
 As we move further into the industrialized age, Smog continues to pollute our air, reduce visibility on roads and is a leading cause of accidents on roads.